 Social dancing is like going to a dinner party: you’re going to have conversations with lots of different people.
 The difference is, they last about 3 minutes and involve consensual, respectful, yet meaningless physical contact.
 Social dancing is not flirting behavior as it is in a nightclub atmosphere.
 There are no expectations.
 Most people shake this concern off after the first month or so.
 If you can’t, maybe this isn’t the right social activity for you.

 More liberal than most.
 Of course, this depends on your region, and there will always be a few haters, as in any community, but you will find several out and proud dancers in every dance scene.
-The attitude of the general WCS population is mostly ambivalent, if not encouraging.
-It’s a non-issue.
-In fact, in recent years, there has been a strong movement and support in the competitive circuit to make competitions gender-neutral, so you can choose your own role even in competitions.
+The attitude of the general WCS population is mostly strongly inclusive and encouraging of dancers choosing either role in both social dancing and competitions.

 Defining the Dance

 The guy who started the style, Dean Collins, back in the 50s, moved from New York to California to work in Film.
 In order to define it from the Lindy Hop that was being done in New York, people called it Western Swing.
 Then they changed the name so it wouldn’t be confused with Country-Western.
 Check out our WCS History page.

 Nope.
 Swing is a family of dances separate from Country dancing.
 The Country dance world adopted East Coast Swing and West Coast Swing into their competition lineup, and modified the dances to fit the Country music & movements.
 You can dance it to Country music, but it’s not a Country dance.
 Check out this handy dandy comparison chart of different dance styles.